 Calculating the EMA in the stock market

-The formula for computing the Exponential Moving Average (EMA) involves the use of a multiplier and commences with the Simple Moving Average (SMA).
+The Exponential Moving Average formula involves the use of a multiplier and commences with the Simple Moving Average (SMA).
 This calculation unfolds in three distinct steps:

 - Determination of the SMA: The calculation for the SMA is relatively straightforward.
 It entails adding up the closing prices of a stock over a specific time frame and dividing this sum by the number of observations within that designated period.
 For example, a 20-day SMA can be computed by summing up the closing prices for the preceding 20 trading days and then dividing this total by 20.